Jacobog02/Jacobog02.github.io/index.md

 1) Longitudinal characterization of blood in healthy donors.

+2) Ongoing interest in characterizing Turner Syndrome with single cell sequencing to gain insight into both rare and common disease.

 Previous research interests:

 1) Thesis Project explores epigenetic alterations in DNA methylation related to Bicuspid Aortic Valve in Turner Syndrome.